 Circular Diffusion Models

 While the mixture model was fit only to response error, we now also take latency into account by jointly modelling error and RT with the circular diffusion model.
 This allows us to decompose precision into drift norm and decision criterion.
 With trial-to-trial variance in drift norm, the circular diffusion model can produce heavy tailed distributions, which may allow an alternate account for the observed patterns in the data without a discrete guessing process.
+As we observed no difference between the summary statistics for the high and low imageability conditions, we pooled data between these conditions together and fit the model to this unified dataset.

 We tested three alternative versions of the circular diffusion model that expressed different hypotheses about the process of memory retrieval.
 The first of these was designed to be analogous to the continuous model of source memory presented in Harlow and Donaldson (2013), and was implemented as a circular diffusion model with across-trial variability in drift rates.
-We refer to this variant as the continuous diffusion model, in which drift rate variability was set to be equal in both dimensions of the two-dimensional (2D) space, but different between imageability conditions.
-There were two parameters for mean drift rates (μa μb), which represent mean drift in the low (μa) and high (μb) imageability conditions.
-Because the model was fitted to the distribution of report errors, which is centered on zero degrees, the dominant component of the drift rate was expected to be in the x direction, which corresponds to a phase angle of zero.
-The second component of drift was included to allow for the possibility of drift biasThere were also two standard deviation parameters η1 and η2, which described the standard deviations of the drift rates in the low and high imageability conditions respectively.
-The standard deviations of the drift rates were assumed to be the same in the x and y directions.
+We refer to this variant as the continuous diffusion model, in which drift rate variability was set to be equal in both dimensions of the two-dimensional (2D) space.
+Mean drift rate was described by the parameter μ, which varied along a Gaussian distribution with standard deviation η.

-The decision criterion was represented by a, which had uniform variability across trials with range sa.
+The decision criterion was represented by a.
 Finally, there was a non-decision time parameter, Ter , and non-decision time variability st. Like the standard diffusion model, the circular model assumes that RT is the sum of the decision time and a time for other (encoding and response) processes.
-These parameters are summarized in Table 2.
+We used the onset of the response circle to begin timing in the source retrieval task, however, participants may have started to retrieve information prior to the onset of timing, during the display of the cue word immediately prior to the response circle.
+For this reason, we allowed Ter to be negative to account for this premature engagement with the source retrieval task.

 The second model variant embodied the thresholded retrieval property preferred by Harlow and Donaldson (2013), which we call the threshold diffusion model.
 This was implemented as a mixture of two diffusion processes: one with positive drift rate and no between-trial drift variability, and a second that was modeled as a diffusion process with zero drift rate.
-The zero-drift process provides a diffusion process implementation of a guessing process, in which the decision process is driven only by noise.
+The zero-drift process provides a diffusion process implementation of a guessing process, in which the decision process is driven only by noise (Smith, Saber, Corbett, & Lilburn, in press).
 Unlike guessing paramteres in the models mentioned in the introduction which account for accuracy but not RT, the zero-drift process is able to predict both accuracy and RT.
 Mixing proportions for the two processes were allowed to vary between the imageability conditions.
-This model had eight free parameters.
-The two mean drift rate parameters were shared with the continuous model (μa, μb), with the same interpretation, as well as Ter, the non-decision time parameter.
-There were two parameters for the mixing proportions between information-driven and guessing components, one for the low imageability condition (π1) and another for the high imageability condition (π2).
+This model had six free parameters.
+The mean drift rate parameter was shared with the continuous model (μ), with the same interpretation, as well as Ter, the non-decision time parameter and non-decision time variability st. The mixing proportion between information-driven and guessing processes was represented by π.
 The decision criterion was estimated separately for the information-driven component (a1) and the guessing component (a2).